bartbutenaers/node-red-contrib-msg-size/README.md

     ![Size chart](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-msg-speed/master/images/speed_chart.png)

    The output message contains this fields:
-   + `msg.total` contains the total size of all the messages in the specified interval/frequency.
+   + `msg.totalMsgSize` contains the total size of all the messages in the specified interval/frequency.
-   + `msg.minimum` contains the minimum size of the smallest message in the specified interval/frequency.
-   + `msg.maximum` contains the maximum size of the largest message in the specified interval/frequency.
-   + `msg.average` contains the average size of all the messages in the specified interval/frequency.
+   + `msg.averageMsgSize` contains the average size of all the messages in the specified interval/frequency.
    + `msg.frequency` contains the specified frequency ('sec', 'min' or 'hour') from the config screen.
    + `msg.interval` contains the specified interval (e.g. 15) from the config screen, i.e. the length of the time window.
    + `msg.intervalAndFrequency` contains the both the interval and the frequency (e.g. '5 sec', '20 min', '1 hour').